nCoda/julius/README.md

 ## Install Fujian and Lychee ##

-Most Julius functionality requires a data source, for which nCoda's *Julius* and *Lychee* are the only known solutions.
+Most Julius functionality requires a data source, for which nCoda's *Lychee* is the only known solution.

 Clone the *Lychee* repository into a directory *other than* the the Julius directory, then follow the installation instructions in the *Lychee* README file.
 At the end of the installation process